-Overland Park’s Finance and Accounting Department works with the City Council, city manager and city departments to coordinate financial services.
+Overland Park’s Finance, Budget and Administration Department works with the City Council, city manager and city departments to coordinate financial services.
 The department is responsible for:

 Overland Park has a long-standing record of fiscal responsibility based upon sound financial planning and budgeting.

 The City has maintained a triple-A bond rating since 1986 and is one of just 34 cities in the nation to receive a triple-A bond rating from Moody’s Investors, Standard & Poor’s, and Fitch.

 The City also has received the Government Finance Officers of America Certificate for Excellence in Financial Reporting annually since 1976, and the Distinguished Budget Presentation Award annually since 1992.